Terori Hareko-Avaivilla

 Emerging Leader 2015 - 2016

-She began her career in community development as a trainee at the Brotherhood of St Laurence (BSL) in Fitzroy, during this time she was provided with opportunities for further training which lead her to complete Train the Trainer and Diploma of Community Education at RMIT.
-BSL nominated her for the Victorian Training award in 2005, where she won the Trainee of the Year going to the nationals to represent Victoria, where she was a finalist.
+She began her career in community development as a trainee at the Brotherhood of St Laurence (BSL) in Fitzroy, during this time she was provided with opportunities for further training which led her to complete her Train the Trainer and Diploma of Community Education at RMIT.
+BSL nominated her for the Victorian Training award in 2005, where she was awarded Trainee of the Year and going on to the nationals to represent Victoria, where she was a finalist.

-At the end of 2005 Terori was requested to apply for the role of Aboriginal and Torres Strait Islander Women’s Support Worker at the Royal Women’s Hospital and was subsequently appointed in the ATSIHLO role at the women’s for nine and half years before her appointment as Team Leader of the Aboriginal and Torres Strait Islander Health Program at cohealth.
+Terori was asked to apply for the role of Aboriginal and Torres Strait Islander Women’s Support Worker at the Royal Women’s Hospital and was subsequently appointed in the ATSIHLO role at the Women’s for nine and half years before her appointment as Team Leader of the Aboriginal and Torres Strait Islander Health team at Cohealth.

 Terori’s experience and involvement includes: